 As a self-employed wedding planner, you only pay tax on your profit.
 Profit is your income minus allowable business expenses.

-Marketing & Branding Costs
+Marketing and Branding Costs

 • Website design and hosting